demiculus/mentalmodel/_mental_models/inversion.md

 Charlie munger collects folly behaviors and avoids them.
 In this video he explains it between [01:29 - 04:02](https://youtu.be/S15XpqbUFFA?t=89).

 1. Identify a folly(foolish) behavior.
-There is a lot in this subreddit https://www.reddit.com/r/Veryfuckingstupid/
+There is a lot in [r/iamatotalpieceofshit](https://www.reddit.com/r/iamatotalpieceofshit/) & [r/Veryfuckingstupid/](https://www.reddit.com/r/Veryfuckingstupid/)
 2. Write down ways you can make sure you can avoid that behavior.

+##### Example

+1. Drunk college students steal a CAT and go for a joy ride https://www.reddit.com/r/iamatotalpieceofshit/comments/j50uee/drunk_college_students_steal_a_cat_and_go_for_a/
+2. The ways I can avoid such a behavior are;
+- Not drinking too much
+- Not hanging out with people who drink too much
+- Being respectful for other peoples properties
+- Thinking of the second order effect of my behaviors

 #### Extra